 For more information on clickjacking, see the OWASP site.

 Certain AEM features and authentication schemes require that you replicate your encryption keys across all AEM instances.

-Before you do this, please take note that key replication is done differently between versions because the way in which keys are stored is different between 6.3 and older versions.
+Before you do so, key replication is done differently between versions because the way keys are stored is different between 6.3 and older versions.